(This is a guest post by Sudhanshu Neema, CCS Researching Reality Intern 2012)

 Elinor Ostrom, celebrating her Nobel Price at the University of Indiana, 12th Oct 2009 (Photo by John Summers, Reuters)

-Along with her husband, Ostrom founded Indian University’s Workshop in Political Theory and Policy Analysis in 1973, and remained active in the field even after learning that she had cancer late last year.
+Along with her husband, Ostrom founded Indiana University’s Workshop in Political Theory and Policy Analysis in 1973, and remained active in the field even after learning that she had cancer late last year.

 Ostrom was born and raised in Los Angeles, California.
 She solemnly dedicated her career examining the relationship between people and natural resources.
 She successfully demonstrated through her research how common resources, e.g. fisheries, grazing fields, and water sources, can be managed efficiently by people who use them rather than by governments.

 “What we have ignored is what citizens can do and the importance of real involvement of the people involved — versus just having somebody in Washington … make a rule,” she quoted on the day she was declared to be the Nobel Prize winner.